Lamborghini LE3512: Sportscar racing

 The Lamborghini LE3512 also saw limited use in the World Sportscar Championship in 1991.
 Lamborghini briefly teamed with Konrad Motorsport ran by Austrian driver and team founder Franz Konrad to run the V12 engine in a new chassis called the Konrad KM-011.
-Unfortunately, the car, driven by Stefan Johansson and Franz Konrad, failed to qualify for its first race at the Nürburgring, though it would qualify for the next round at Magny-Cours, but only lasted 18 laps before retiring with a failed starter motor.
+The car, driven by Stefan Johansson and Franz Konrad, failed to qualify for its first race at the Nürburgring, though it would qualify for the next round at Magny-Cours, but only lasted 18 laps before retiring with a failed starter motor.

 The car was entered by Konrad for the 1992 World Sportscar Championship, but Konrad instead chose to race his more reliable Porsche 962.